 The summit will feature a keynote address by Adia Harvey Wingfield, professor of sociology and associate dean for faculty at Washington University.
 Other sessions will include speakers with a rich shared expertise around creating inclusive clinical spaces.

 The summit will take place from 9 a.m. to 4:30 p.m. in the Gatton Student Center.
 It is open to health care providers, graduate and professional students and community members.
-Registration for the event is online and is free of cost, with lunch provided.
+Registration for the event is online and is free of cost.
 Seating is limited, attendees are encouraged to register as soon as possible.

 The University of Kentucky is increasingly the first choice for students, faculty and staff to pursue their passions and their professional goals.
 In the last two years, Forbes has named UK among the best employers for diversity and INSIGHT into Diversity recognized us as a Diversity Champion two years running.
 UK is ranked among the top 30 campuses in the nation for LGBTQ* inclusion and safety.
 The Chronicle of Higher Education judged us a “Great College to Work for," and UK is among only 22 universities in the country on Forbes' list of "America's Best Employers."
 We are ranked among the top 10 percent of public institutions for research expenditures — a tangible symbol of our breadth and depth as a university focused on discovery that changes lives and communities.
 And our patients know and appreciate the fact that UK HealthCare has been named the state’s top hospital for three straight years.
 Accolades and honors are great.
 But they are more important for what they represent: the idea that creating a community of belonging and commitment to excellence is how we honor our mission to be not simply the University of Kentucky, but the University for Kentucky.